Skip to content

 • That leaves you with tax owed on £9,600

-Working out capital gains tax can be a complicated process, so it’s recommended you speak to a qualified accountant or tax adviser.
+Working out capital gains tax can be a complicated process, so it’s recommended you speak to a qualified accountant or tax advisor.
 They’ll be able to help you with the calculations and ensure you don’t make any costly mistakes when filing your tax return.

 Looking for business insurance cover?